-- 8.9 The manager should ensure that any other staff involved in the process are appropriately briefed. - 8.10 The nature of the under-performance will determine the type, and range of help to be provided, but it could include: - monitoring, review, and variance of workload and responsibilities; - monitoring standards of performance against agreed objectives and the requirements of the job; - review of the availability of suitable resources or materials; - training or coaching, specifically aimed at achieving an improvement in performance (in liaison with the Staff Development Unit); - the identification of a mentor; - review of the amount of supervision needed; - referral to the University's Occupational Health service, or the Staff Welfare Officer, (particularly if the meeting establishes that performance problems are related to the individual's personal life); - opportunities to see good practice elsewhere within the University (or other organisation). - 8.11 If it is decided that the unsatisfactory performance emanates from a change in the University's standards, the revised standards will be reiterated to the individual, and help will be offered to reach and maintain these standards.

-8.12 The manager will monitor and assess the member of staff's performance against the SMART targets, set for an appropriate period of time, normally ranging from four to 10 weeks (potentially longer for academic staff).
+- 8.10 The nature of the under-performance will determine the type and range of help to be provided but it could include: - monitoring, review and variance of workload and responsibilities; - monitoring standards of performance against agreed objectives and the requirements of the job; - review of the availability of suitable resources or materials; - training or coaching specifically aimed at achieving an improvement in performance (in liaison with the Staff Development Unit); - the identification of a mentor; - review of the amount of supervision needed; - referral to the University's Occupational Health service or the Staff Welfare Officer (particularly if the meeting establishes that performance problems are related to the individual's personal life); - opportunities to see good practice elsewhere within the University (or other organisation). - 8.11 If it is decided that the unsatisfactory performance emanates from a change in the University's standards, the revised standards will be reiterated to the individual and help will be offered to reach and maintain these standards. - 8.12 The manager will monitor and assess the member of staff's performance against the SMART targets set for an appropriate period of time normally ranging from four to 10 weeks (potentially longer for academic staff).
 A written record of the monitoring process should be kept by the manager.